DeInfernal/ComfyUIGridMaker/README.md

     4. Enter next command: `pip install -r requirements.txt`
 5. Create a runner file.
     1. Open a Notepad in Grid Maker folder.
-    2. Write next string here: `@call .venv/Scripts/activate.bat`
+    2. To use my script, you need for a runner to be inside a virtual environment.
+Write first string: `@call venv/Scripts/activate.bat`. (a path to your venv folder, followed by Scripts/activate.bat)
-    3. Write another string on a new line: `python xy_plot.py --autoreduce 10000 %*`.
+    3. Then use a virtual's environment Python to run the script.
+Write second string on a new line: `python xy_plot.py --autoreduce 10000 %*`. (to use my script, you need to specify flags and a path to plotfile in the end - for earlier you can look down, for latter, that is what %* is doing)
     4. Save file as `run.bat`
 6. Install your favorite font.
     1. Open your Windows Fonts folder (C:\Windows\Fonts)